Komuna e Parisit,Tirana, Albania

 Course Description

-This course introduces Java language and architecture.
+This course introduces object-oriented programming and the Java language and its architecture.
 Students will learn how to program in Java and use some of its most important APIs.
-Special importance will be assigned to the Object-Oriented nature of Java and its use of polymorphism.
+Special importance will be assigned to the object-oriented nature of Java and its use of polymorphism.

 Course Outcomes